 There are several types of fats:

 - Saturated fats: found in cheese, meat, whole-fat dairy products, butter, and palm and coconut oils.
 You should limit these.
 Depending on whether you have high cholesterol, heart disease, diabetes, or other conditions, a dietitian or your doctor can let you know your limit.

 - Polyunsaturated fats: These include omega-3 fatty acids (found in soybean oil, canola oil, walnuts, flaxseed, and fish including trout, herring, and salmon) and omega-6 fatty acids (soybean oil, corn oil, safflower oil).

 - Monounsaturated fats: These come from plant sources.
 They're found in nuts, vegetable oil, canola oil, olive oil, sunflower oil, safflower oil, and avocado.

 - Cholesterol: Another type of fat found in foods that come from animals.

-- Trans fat: Some trans fat is naturally in fatty meat and dairy products.
+- Trans fat: Some trans fat is naturally found in fatty meat and dairy products.
 Artificial trans fats have been widely used in packaged baked goods and microwave popcorn.
 They're bad for heart health, so avoid them as much as possible.
-Although trans fats are less common in recent years, you can still look on the nutrition facts label to see how much trans fat is in an item.
+Although trans fats are less common in recent years, you can still look at the nutrition facts label to see how much trans fat is in an item.
 Know that something that says "0 g trans fat" may actually have up to half a gram of trans fat in it.
 So also check the ingredients list: If it mentions "partially hydrogenated" oils, those are trans fats.